 the arrests of 16 people for running a prostitution ring out of Staten Island.

 Eliot Spitzer, confirmed what had seemed all but inevitable since the news exploded of his illicit dalliances with high-price prostitutes: he is resigning his post and leaving politics.

-I am deeply sorry that I did not live up to what was expected of me.
+deeply sorry that I did not live up to what was expected of me.
 To every New Yorker and to all those who believed in what I tried to stand for, I deeply apologise, he said in a brief statement.
-He added: The remorse I feel will
+He added: The remorse I feel will always be with

 Massachusetts residents could spit on the sidewalk, give a tattoo, even commit blasphemy or adultery without fear of a fine or jail time under a bill being considered.

 The bill would repeal nearly two dozen so-called "blue laws", laws

 that often deal with moral or religious issues.
 The laws are often considered outdated or even unconstitutional, but have remained on the books.